Our aim is to replace animals in fundamental biomedical research and prove that valuable human-relevant science can take place without animals.

 Research that requires or involves the use of animals in any way, even though the ultimate aim may be to replace their use, will not be supported.
 We will not fund the purchase or maintenance of animals or animal-derived biomaterials for any reason.

 We define the term animal as including all organisms of the Kingdom Animalia (excluding Humans), not only the animals that are protected under the Animals in Scientific Procedures Act 1986.

 Supported roles and activities

-We offer PhD studentships to encourage graduates to train in and develop non-animal research methods.
-All projects should aim to develop non-animal methods/technologies that better understand the human condition whilst replacing animal experiments in biomedical research.
-Support is normally offered for PhD Studentships that are for 3 years in duration.
+We offer PhD funding to encourage graduates to train in and develop non-animal research methods.
+All projects should aim to develop non-animal methods or technologies that better understand the human condition while replacing animal experiments in biomedical research.
+Support is normally offered for PhD projects that are for 3 years in duration.